 \begin{thm} Let $X$ be a complex projective variety of dimension at least $2$ with $\mathbb{Q}$-factorial log canonical singularities.
 Assume that that $-K_X$ is nef.
 Then the reflexive tangent sheaf $T_X$ is generically nef.
-That is, $T_X|_C$ is a nef vector bundle for any Mehta-Ramanathan-general curve $C$. \end{thm}
+That is, $T_X|_C$ is a nef vector bundle for a Mehta-Ramanathan-general curve $C$. \end{thm}

-The statement above was conjectured by Peternell in \cite[Conjecture 1.5]{Pet12}.
-If we assume that $C$ is the intersection of $n-1$ sufficiently ample divisors of the same class, then Cao (see \cite[Theorem 1.2]{Cao13}) and Guenancia (see \cite[Theorem C]{Guenan16}) proved the nefness of $T_X|_C$ independently by analytic methods.
-Our approach is more algebraic though.
+Theorem \ref{thm-main} was conjectured by Peternell in \cite[Conjecture 1.5]{Pet12}.
+Furthermore, if $C$ is the intersection of $n-1$ sufficiently ample divisors of the same class, then Cao (see \cite[Theorem 1.2]{Cao13}) and Guenancia (see \cite[Theorem C]{Guenan16}) proved the nefness of $T_X|_C$ independently by analytic methods.

 We note that Theorem \ref{thm-main} does not hold if we only assume that $-K_X$ is pseudoeffective.
-The following example was due to Demailly, Peternell and Schneider (see \cite[Example 4.14]{DPS01}).
+The following example could be found in \cite[Example 4.14]{DPS01}.
 Let $Y$ be a curve of genus $g\geqslant 2$ and let $L$ be a line bundle on $Y$ of degree smaller than $2-3g$.
-Let $X=\mathbb{P}_Y(\sO_Y\oplus L)$ and let $f:X\to Y$ be the natural projection.
+Let $X=\mathbb{P}(\sO_Y\oplus L)$ be a surface and let $f \colon X\to Y$ be the natural projection.
 Then, on the one hand, $-K_X$ is effective.
 On the other hand, we have a natural surjective morphism $T_X\to p^*T_Y$.
-Since the $\Omega^1_Y$ is ample, the vector bundle $T_X|_C$ is not nef if $C\subseteq X$ is a general very ample divisor.
+Since $\Omega^1_Y$ is ample, we deduce that $T_X|_C$ is not nef if $C\subseteq X$ is a general very ample divisor.

-We also remark that Theorem \ref{thm-main} does not hold if we replace Mehta-Ramanathan-general curves by movable curves.
-For example, Boucksom, Demailly, P\u aun and Peternell showed that if $X$ is a projective K3-surface or a projective Calabi-Yau threefold, then there is a dominant family of curves $(C_t)_{t\in T}$ such that $T_X|_{C_t}$ is not nef for general $t\in T$ (see \cite[Theorem 7.7]{BDPP13}).
+We also remark that on cannot replace a Mehta-Ramanathan-general curve by a movable curve in Theorem \ref{thm-main}.
+Actually, it was shown in \cite[Theorem 7.7]{BDPP13} that if $X$ is a K3-surface or a Calabi-Yau threefold, then there is a dominant family of curves $(C_t)_{t\in T}$ such that $T_X|_{C_t}$ is not nef for general $t\in T$.

-For movable curves classes, we prove the following theorem, which implies Theorem \ref{thm-main} by Mehta-Ramanathan theorem (see \cite[Theorem 6.1]{MR82}).
+For movable curves, we prove the following theorem, which implies Theorem \ref{thm-main} by using Mehta-Ramanathan theorem (see \cite[Theorem 6.1]{MR82}).

 \begin{thm} Let $X$ be a complex projective variety with $\mathbb{Q}$-factorial log canonical singularities.
 Assume that $-K_X$ is nef.
 Let $\alpha$ be a movable class of curves.
 Then for any non-zero torsion-free quotient sheaf $Q$ of $T_X$, we have $\alpha\cdot c_1(Q)\geqslant 0$, where $c_1$ stands for the first Chern class. \end{thm}